Resolving power: A general approach to compare the distinguishing ability of threshold-free evaluation metrics: Conclusion

 Evaluation metrics form the contours of a model's performance topography, so choosing the right metric is essential for successful navigation of this space.
-Resolving power is a framework for comparing threshold-free metrics and selecting the best for a particular problem.
+Resolving power is a framework for comparing threshold-free metrics.
 Central to the method is the specification of a class score sampling model that is used to both manipulate model quality and probe sampling variability.
-The quality dimension, which serves as the standard for comparison, is an ordered sequence of score distributions with decreasing overlap.
+The quality dimension, which serves as the standard for comparison, is an ordered sequence of increasingly separated score distributions.
+A pivotal assumption is that movement on the quality dimension resembles the actual process of model improvement.
 This paper uses simple additive shifts to separate the class scores.
-The importance of this choice can be explored with sensitivity analyses that test robustness to alternate sequences of distributions.
+Future work can test and refine this assumption by observing how risk scores evolve as algorithms learn from real-world data.
 Signal curves show how evaluation metrics respond to changes in classifier quality.
 Metric error variance is found with random draws from the sampling model.
 Resolving power is classifier-agnostic since it operates on risk scores that are downstream of a classification model.
 Binormal model simulation results provide general rules-of-thumb for when the AUROC will have stronger resolving power than the AUPRC.
 The empirical method allows researchers to use their data and an initial classifier of their choice to construct a sampling model for estimating resolving power.

+If we imagine evaluation metrics occupying a 2-dimensional space with interpretability measured on the x-axis and resolving power on the y-axis, then a metric's (intepretability, resolving power) coordinates describe its usefulness for model search.
+A (low, low) metric has no value.
+A (low, high) metric reliably maximizes an irrelevant or inscrutable target.
+A (high, low) metric fails to maximize the desired target.
+Of course (high, high) is best, but the challenge remains on how to create these types of metrics.

 \bmhead{Supplementary information}